zenjaku/searchable_dep_drop/README.md

 A reusable Yii2 widget that provides a searchable dropdown list with support for dependent (cascading) dropdowns.
 It is designed to work seamlessly within the `wbraganca/yii2-dynamicform` widget and has no dependency on any specific CSS framework like Bootstrap.

+> **Note:** This package uses the `rft\searchabledepdrop\widgets` namespace.
+Make sure to update your imports if you're upgrading from an older version.

 ## Features

 - Searchable dropdown list.
 - Support for dependent dropdowns (e.g., State -> City).
+- **Multiple selection support** - Allow users to select multiple values.
 - Works with `wbraganca/yii2-dynamicform` for creating dynamic forms.
 - Framework-independent styling.
 - Compatible with PHP 5.6+ and modern Yii2 projects.